 Neighbors Helping Neighbors

-Our goal is to grow philanthropy in the Greater Chapin area, building a permanent endowed fund to address community needs now and into the future.
+Our goal is to grow philanthropy in the Greater Chapin area, building a permanently endowed fund to address community needs now and into the future.

 Ways to Give

-Your gift to GCCF will support needs in the Great Chapin community long into the future.
+Your gift to GCCF will support needs in the Greater Chapin community long into the future.

 If you prefer, you can mail a donation to Central Carolina Community Foundation’s office designated for the Greater Chapin Community Foundation.
-To make a gift of stocks, bonds, insurance or a bequest, contact JoAnn M. Turnquist.
+To make a gift of stocks, bonds, insurance or a bequest, contact Kevin Patten.

 Grants & Scholarships

-The annual competitive grants process for Greater Chapin Community Foundation addresses a board range of charitable needs for the Greater Chapin community.
+The annual competitive grants process for Greater Chapin Community Foundation addresses a broad range of charitable needs for the Greater Chapin community.
 The goal of the grants is to uplift and strengthen organizations that are addressing critical needs within the greater Chapin area.
-In 2019, GCCF grant awards to the Greater Chapin community increased by 57% compared to 2018.
+Applications for these grants are open in September each year.